setu4993/sync_conda_environments/README.md

 ## Requirements

 Tested on Python 3.7, doesn't require any other dependency for execution.
-Does require `pytest` for testing only (`requirements-tests.txt`).
+Does require `pytest` for testing.